rmcanany/SolidEdgeStorekeeper/Readme.md

 - **DATA DIRECTORY**
 The spreadsheet contains the variables required for each size of each type of part.
 By default, it is stored in the `Preferences\DataSE2024` directory.

   Change the data directory to `Preferences\DataSE2019` if you want to use the alternative templates.
-You will have to restart the program for the change to take effect.

 - **TEMPLATE DIRECTORY**
 The templates are SE part files that have variable-table-driven geometry to create new parts of a given type.
 By default they are stored in the `Preferences\TemplatesSE2024` folder.